rescript-lang/bucklescript.github.io/docs/what-why.md

 - Function and module level code elimination is facilitated by the well-engineered type system and **purity analysis**.
 - At the global level, BuckleScript generates code that are naturally friendly to dead code elimination done by bundling tools such as [Rollup](https://github.com/rollup/rollup) and [Closure Compiler](https://developers.google.com/closure/compiler/), after its own sophisticated elimination pass.
-- BuckleScript's runtime support is very small, and it is also written in BuckleScript itself so that unneeded runtime can be shaked away when bundled
+- The same applies for BuckleScript's own tiny runtime (which is written in BuckleScript itself).

 ### Compile-time Optimizations